FyreByrd/Fallen-Paradise-TTRPG/src/routes/rules/combat.md

 ### Vulnerability

 If a creature is vulnerable to a damage type, damage of that type is doubled against that creature for each level of vulnerability.

+#### Special Notes on Heat and Cold

+Vulnerability to Heat or Cold multiplies Fire or Frost damage by 1.5.
+Resistance to Heat or Cold multiplies Fire or Frost damage by 2/3.